dell/terraform-provider-redfish/docs/resources/power.md

 page_title: "redfish_power Resource - terraform-provider-redfish"
 subcategory: ""
 description: |-
-  Resource for managing power.
+  This Terraform resource is used to configure Power attributes of the iDRAC Server.
+We can Read the existing power state or modify it using this resource.
 ---

 # redfish_power (Resource)

-Resource for managing power.

-## Example Usage

 This Terraform resource is used to configure Power attributes of the iDRAC Server.
 We can Read the existing power state or modify it using this resource.

+## Example Usage

 variables.tf
 ```terraform